-B.7 Severability [326 IAC 2-7-5(5)]
+- B.6 Severability [326 IAC 2-7-5(5)]

-The provisions of this permit are severable; a determination that any portion of this permit is invalid shall not affect the validity of the remainder of the permit.
+The provisions of this permit are severable; a determination that any portion of this permit is invalid shall not affect the validity of the remainder of the permit. - B.7Property Rights or Exclusive Privilege [326 IAC 2-7-5(6)(D)]This permit does not convey any property rights of any sort or any exclusive privilege. - B.8 Duty to Provide Information [326 IAC 2-7-5(6)(E)] - (a) The Permittee shall furnish to IDEM, OAQ, within a reasonable time, any information that IDEM, OAQ may request in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
+Upon request, the Permittee shall also furnish to IDEM, OAQ copies of records required to be kept by this permit.

-- B.8 Property Rights or Exclusive Privilege [326 IAC 2-7-5(6)(D)] This permit does not convey any property rights of any sort or any exclusive privilege. - Duty to Provide Information [326 IAC 2-7-5(6)(E)] B.9 - (a) The Permittee shall furnish to IDEM, OAQ, within a reasonable time, any information that IDEM, OAQ may request in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
-Upon request, the Permittee shall also furnish to IDEM, OAQ copies of records required to be kept by this permit. - For information furnished by the Permittee to IDEM, OAQ, the Permittee may include a (b) claim of confidentiality in accordance with 326 IAC 17.1.
-When furnishing copies of requested records directly to U. S. EPA, the Permittee may assert a claim of confidentiality in accordance with 40 CFR 2, Subpart B. - Certification [326 IAC 2-7-4(f)][326 IAC 2-7-6(1)][326 IAC 2-7-5(3)(C)] B.10 - (a) A certification required by this permit meets the requirements of 326 IAC 2-7-6(1) if: - it contains a certification by a "responsible official" as defined by (1) 326 IAC 2-7-1(35), and - (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
-One (1) certification may cover multiple forms in one (1) submittal. - A "responsible official" is defined at 326 IAC 2-7-1(35). (c)
+(b) For information furnished by the Permittee to IDEM, OAQ, the Permittee may include a claim of confidentiality in accordance with 326 IAC 17.1.
+When furnishing copies of requested records directly to U. S. EPA, the Permittee may assert a claim of confidentiality in accordance with 40 CFR 2, Subpart B.

-B.11 Annual Compliance Certification [326 IAC 2-7-6(5)]
+B.9 Certification [326 IAC 2-7-4(f)] [326 IAC 2-7-6(1)] [326 IAC 2-7-5(3)(C)]

-The Permittee shall annually submit a compliance certification report which addresses (a) the status of the source's compliance with the terms and conditions contained in this permit, including emission limitations, standards, or work practices.
-All certifications shall cover the time period from January 1 to December 31 of the previous year, and shall be submitted no later than April 15 of each year to:
+- (a) A certification required by this permit meets the requirements of 326 IAC 2-7-6(1) if: - (i) it contains a certification by a "responsible official", as defined by 326 IAC 2-7-1 (34), and - (ii) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
+One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(34). - B.10 Annual Compliance Certification [326 IAC 2-7-6(5)] - (a) The Permittee shall annually submit a compliance certification report which addresses the status of the source's compliance with the terms and conditions contained in this permit, including emission limitations, standards, or work practices.
+The initial certification shall cover the time period from the date of final permit issuance through December 31 of the same year.
+All subsequent certifications shall cover the time period from January-1-to December 31 of the previous year, and shall be submitted no later than July-1-of each year to:

-Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251
+Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251 and